aidan-le-beard/Python-CGI-POST-and-Unobtrusive-JavaScript/README.md

 ## You do NOT have permission to use this code for any commercial purposes without speaking to me to work out a deal.

 A small HTML website with a form and a button that POSTs information from the form's fields to the server using a Python CGI Script, with the information being retrieved from fields using JavaScript.
 The Python file saves the input information into a .txt file and displays it in the HTML.
+Try it here (note: this webpage does not support CGI scripts, so the "Verify" button doesn't work here): https://studentweb.kennesaw.edu/~alebeard/Assignment_5.html

 ### To execute on Windows:
 1) Edit Assignment_5.py line 1: put the path to your Python executable here.